2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-Time Commitment: We hold a monthly 1-hour call but will hold more frequent calls when we are writing comment letters or preparing reports and would like members to participate in the drafting process.
+Time Commitment: The subcommittee holds a monthly 1-hour call but will hold more frequent calls when writing comment letters or preparing reports; the subcommittee would like members to participate in the drafting process.

 -